neilkod/zip-code-data-hacking/README.md

 sourcing publicly available files, generate useful zip code-county data.

 My goal is to be able to map zip codes to county FIPS codes, without paying.
+So far, I'm able to produce county fips codes for 41456 counties out of a list of 42523 zip codes.

 I was able to find a zip code database from unitedstateszipcodes.org, each zip code had a county name but not a county FIPS code.
 I was able to find County FIPS codes on the census.gov site through some google hacking.